-“Tech companies claim to be at the forefront of innovation, but their supply chains are stuck in the Industrial Age.
-We know they can change.
-Rather than fueling climate change, IT companies need to show the way forward, just like Google and Apple have done with data centers run on renewables,” said Gary Cook, Senior IT Campaigner at Greenpeace USA.
+Therefore, rather than fueling climate change, IT companies need to show the way forward.
+Just like Google and Apple have done.
+Especially with data centers running only on renewable energies.
+These comments came from Gary Cook.
+He’s the Senior IT Campaigner at Greenpeace USA.

-Despite its central position as both the largest manufacturer of smartphones and one of the largest suppliers of displays, Samsung’s manufacturing system relies heavily on fossil fuels.
-The company used more than 16,000 GWh of energy in 2016, with just 1% coming from renewables, for example.
+So Samsung oy.
+I mean despite its central position as both the largest manufacturer of smartphones.
+Also as one of the largest suppliers of displays and still Samsung’s manufacturing system stinks.
+That’s because it relies heavily on fossil fuels.
+In 2016, the company used more than 16,000 GWh of energy.
+Moreover with just 1% coming from renewables.

-Demand for consumer electronics continues to climb, with nearly 2 billion devices sold in 2016 alone.
-This drives demand for both finite mined materials and dirty energy.
-Meanwhile, e-waste is growing, due in part to the short lifespans of devices.
-The UN has estimated that e-waste globally will surpass 65 million tons in 2017–enough to bury San Francisco to 14 feet.
+Meanwhile, e-waste is growing.
+All due in part to the short lifespan of devices.
+The UN has estimated that e-waste globally surpassed 65 million tons in 2017.
+I mean that’s enough to bury San Francisco to 14 feet.

 Key findings of the 2017 Guide to Greener Electronics include:

-“It is clear the impacts of the linear take-make-waste business model employed by device manufacturers extend beyond the concerns of e-waste.
-We need to see greater ambition, more transparency, and follow-through from companies to address the environmental impacts of their enormous supply chains.
-The current model cannot be maintained,” said Cook.
+They are clear of the impacts.
+Especially this linear take-make-waste business model.
+It’s employed by device manufacturers and extends beyond the concerns of e-waste.
+We need to see greater ambition, more transparency.
+Also follow-through from companies to address the environmental impacts of their enormous supply chains.
+The current model cannot be maintained.
+That came from Tim Cook!

-Greenpeace is challenging the IT sector to take responsibility for its rapidly increasing footprint on the planet by:
+Greenpeace is challenging the IT sector.
+They want them to take responsibility for their rapidly increasing footprint by:

-Shifting their supply chains to be renewably powered;
+- Shifting their supply chains to run on renewable energy;

-Reducing the cycle of constant consumption of more minerals and other resources by designing long lasting products that use more recycled materials, and;
+Reducing the cycle of constant consumption of more minerals.
+Also other resources by designing long lasting products.
+All that use more recycled materials.

 Detox their products and their supply chain by finding alternatives to hazardous chemicals.